 PED's (including district issued chromebooks)may be used for teacher directed instructional purposes, as determined and posted by teachers.
 We want students to interact with their peers, and using PED's throughout campus takes away from that opportunity.
-PED's are not allowed at lunch, snack break, and passing periods.
+Personal Devices are not allowed during the school day without permission from 8:15am

+-2:45pm.
 If headphones of any type are visible, the assumption is that students are using a PED.
 Not following the PED policy may result in confiscation of devices and/or disciplinary action.
 All use of devices are subject to the terms of the SRVUSD Acceptable Use Policy.